Select Page

 Abstract - Myrtle rust in Queensland: current and future challenges in managing the impacts

 Myrtle rust is a disease caused by the exotic rust fungus Austropuccinia psidii.
-Since arriving in Australia in 2010, Myrtle rust has become established in some of Queensland’s most valuable ecosystems.
-Impact on different species has been recorded in coastal heath, littoral, subtropical and tropical rainforest, wet and dry sclerophyll, and sand island ecosystems, including the World Heritage areas of Gondwana Rainforests (Springbrook, Mt Barney, Lamington NP), K’gari (Fraser Island) and the Wet Tropics in northern Australia.
+Since arriving in Australia in 2010, Myrtle rust has become established in some of Queensland’s most iconic and biodiverse ecosystems.
+Impact on different species has been recorded across the wetter, eastern parts of Queensland in coastal heath, littoral, subtropical and tropical rainforest, wet and dry sclerophyll, and sand island ecosystems, including the World Heritage areas of Gondwana Rainforests (Springbrook, Mt Barney, Lamington NP), K’gari (Fraser Island) and the Wet Tropics in northern Australia.
 Indirect and direct impacts on flowering and fruit production have been recorded.
 While information on impact has been documented for a range of Myrtaceae species, the consequences of the loss of these species from a broader ecological perspective is not well understood.
 The impacts of Myrtle rust on Indigenous Communities are broader than ecological and industry values.
-Country, Culture and Community are all connected, they are not separate.
+Country, Culture and Community are all connected.
 The Myrtaceae family are valued greatly as many species are edible, medicinal and/or cultural resources.

 Paul Dawson and Adrian Bauwens